ElliotStein/FEAWAD_Reproducibility_Study/README.md

 Reproducing the results published in Feature Extracting Autoencoders for Weakly Supervised Anomaly Detection (FEAWAD)

 # Motivation
-I am interested in applying techniques from the field of Continual Learning to enable a more versatile and adaptive anomaly detection system.
+I am interested in applying techniques from the field of Continual Learning to enable a more versatile dynamic anomaly detection system.
 First I am working on reproducing results published in FEAWAD [1], with a view to extending this to a continual learning setting.

 # This Repo